jclouds/jclouds-site/documentation/quickstart/chef.md

 # Quick Start: Chef

-1. Setup a Chef Server or register for [Opscode Hosted Chef](https://community.opscode.com/users/new).
+1. Setup a Chef Server or register for [Opscode Enterprise Chef](https://getchef.opscode.com/signup).
 2. Ensure you are using a recent JDK 6 version.
-3. Setup your project to include `chef`, `hostedchef` or `privatechef`, depending on the Chef flavor you are going to connect to.
+3. Setup your project to include `chef`, or `enterprisechef`, depending on the Chef flavor you are going to connect to.
     * Get the dependencies `org.jclouds.api/chef` using jclouds [Installation](/documentation/userguide/installation-guide).
-    * Get the dependencies `org.jclouds.labs/hostedchef` using jclouds [Installation](/documentation/userguide/installation-guide).
-    * Get the dependencies `org.jclouds.labs/privatechef` using jclouds [Installation](/documentation/userguide/installation-guide).
+    * Get the dependencies `org.jclouds.provider/enterprisechef` using jclouds [Installation](/documentation/userguide/installation-guide).
 4. Start coding

-## About Hosted and Private Chef
+## About Enterprise Chef

-The Hosted and Private Chef apis are still not complete.
+The Enterprise Chef api is still not complete.
 The User and Organization apis are still a work in progress, so please, be patient.
 The core Chef api, however, provides access to all Chef features in all Chef flavors, so you can use that api to connect to your favorite endpoint.

 ## Using the Chef Server api